 But, always talk to your health care professional first prior to taking any new supplement.

-It’s the best way to insure you get all the essential vitamins and nutrients you need each day to stay healthy and active.
+It’s the best way to ensure you get all the essential vitamins and nutrients you need each day to stay healthy and active.

 Make your own Energy Drink and/or Vitamin Water with no Sugar or Caffeine!

 Do you drink any of the energy shots or drinks or “vitamin flavored waters” that are now available in stores?
 Many of them are loaded with sugar and other ingredients we don’t need.